clusterfudge/heare-developer/README.md

 Optional arguments:
 - `sandbox_path`: Specify the path to initialize the sandbox (default is the current directory).
 - `--model`: Choose the Claude AI model to use (default is 'sonnet-3.5').
+Available options: opus, sonnet, sonnet-3.5, haiku.
+- `--summary-cache`: Specify the path for the summary cache (default is ~/.cache/heare.summary_cache).
+- `--sandbox-mode`: Set the sandbox mode for file operations.
+Choices are: REMEMBER_PER_RESOURCE, FORGET_IMMEDIATELY, REMEMBER_FOREVER.

 Once the CLI is running, you can:

 1. Ask questions or request assistance from the AI.
-2. Use built-in commands (prefixed with `!`) for various operations:
+2. Use built-in tools for various operations (specific commands may vary, refer to the CLI output for available tools).
-   - `!help`: Show available commands
-   - `!add`: Add a file or directory to the sandbox
-   - `!rm`: Remove a file or directory from the sandbox
-   - `!tree`: List contents of the sandbox
-   - `!chmod`: Modify permissions of a file or directory
-   - `!exec`: Execute a bash command
-   - `!restart`: Clear chat history and start over
-   - `!quit`: Exit the CLI
+3. Enter multi-line input by starting with '{' on a new line, entering your content, and ending with '}' on a new line.

 ## Examples